-Another 46 words (3 lines of text) are included under the topic Early Sexeard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Sexeard Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Sexeard family moved to Ireland, but this topic is not covered in this excerpt.
-Another 81 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.